 Social tax rate

-Social contributions in Finland finance a wide range of social services, including health care, education and social security.
-Employers are obliged to pay social contributions in 2024, the amount of which depends on various factors, including the salary of employees.
-The general rate of social contributions for employers is approximately 2% to 25%, depending on the type of insurance and other conditions.
+In Finland, social contributions are paid to finance a number of social services such as health care, education, and social security.
+Normally, the employers should pay the social contributions in the year 2024.
+How much is paid by employers depends on many factors, which include employees’ compensation.
+Ordinarily, for employers, the rate of social contributions varies between approximately 2% and 25%, depending on the type of insurance among other conditions.

 VAT

-Value Added Tax (VAT) in Finland in 2024 remains an important source of revenue for the state budget.
-The basic VAT rate is 24 per cent.
-Reduced rates are available for certain goods and services: 14 per cent on food and animal feed, 10 per cent on books, medicines, magazines, cultural and sporting events, and passenger transport.
-These measures are aimed at supporting cultural development and healthy lifestyles of the population.
+Beginning with 2024, the Value Added Tax in Finland continues to be one of the crucial points in filling the state budget.
+The basic rate of value-added tax in Finland is 24 per cent.
+Reduced rates are applied to the following products and services: food and animal feed – 14 per cent, books, medicinal products, magazines, events of a cultural and sporting nature, passenger transport – 10 per cent.
+Such actions are addressed to support cultural development and healthy lifestyles of the population.

-Finland’s tax system in 2024 continues to ensure a high level of social services and investments in the public good through fair and efficient tax rates.
-A progressive income tax scale, competitive corporate income tax rates, social contributions and VAT contribute to creating a favourable business climate and maintaining a high quality of life for citizens.
-Finland continues to be a successful example of combining social responsibility and economic efficiency.
+Taxation in Finland in 2024 is one of the means to continue the traditionally high level of social services and investment in the public good; it is fair, with effectively operating tax rates.
+The scale of progressive income tax, competitive corporate income tax rate, social contributions, and value-added tax create a very favorable business climate and help maintain the high quality of life for its citizens.
+Finland will keep on being a successful example of combining social responsibility with economic efficiency.

 Taxes in France 2024

-France’s 2024 tax system continues to demonstrate a complex mix of tax rates and rules designed to ensure social equity, stimulate economic growth and maintain public services at a high level.
-The country applies a variety of tax rates, including corporate income tax, personal income tax, social contributions and VAT.
-Let us examine these aspects in more detail, using business language.
+This is what France’s 2024 tax system continues to reveal: a complicated interplay of rates and regulations in pursuit of social fairness, combined with high economic growth and public services.
+It encompasses a range of tax rates, including corporate income tax, personal income tax, social contributions, and value-added tax.
+Let us look more closely at the following aspects in business terminology.

 Corporate income tax

-In France, the corporate income tax rate in 2024 is around 25 per cent for most companies, reflecting a continuing trend to reduce the tax burden to strengthen the business environment and attract foreign investment.
-For small businesses with turnover below a certain threshold, favourable rates are in place to support SMEs and promote job creation.
+In France, this is about a corporate income tax rate of 25% for most companies in the 2024 calendar year, reflecting a continued trend of lowering the tax burden to put more muscle into the business environment and attract more foreign investment.
+More favorable rates operate for small businesses where turnover is below certain threshold limits to support SMEs and promote job opportunities.

 Income tax for individuals

-France applies a progressive personal income tax scale, which ranges from about 11 per cent for low incomes to 45 per cent for incomes above a certain threshold in 2024.
-In addition, an additional tax may be imposed on ultra-high incomes.
-The progressive system aims to ensure a fair distribution of the tax burden, with various deductions and exemptions to reduce the overall tax burden.
+France has a progressive scale of personal income tax, ranging from approximately 11 per cent for low levels of income to 45 per cent for incomes above a certain threshold in 2024.
+In addition to the foregoing, an ultra-high-income tax may be levied.
+The progressive nature of the system is designed to share the burden of taxation in an equitable manner; however, this system has various abattements and exemptions that reduce the overall level of tax payable.

 Social contributions